-- Expand participation in Tobacco Quitline by increasing call volume 4%. - Provide at least 30 educational sessions to doctors, health care providers, school staff, and the general public on the 5A cessation and counseling approach (ask, advise, assess, assist, and arrange) on the dangers of tobacco use and second-hand smoke. - Provide tobacco treatment to at least 60 patients through the ACT Center for Comprehensive Tobacco Treatment, Education, and Research at the University of Mississippi Medical Center. - Support at least 45 tobacco prevention projects throughout the state. - Increase the number of municipalities with smoke-free ordinances by one.
+- Expand participation in Tobacco Quitline by increasing call volume 4%. - Provide at least 42 educational sessions to doctors, health care providers, school staff, and the general public on the 5A cessation and counseling approach (ask, advise, assess, assist, and arrange) on the dangers of tobacco use and second-hand smoke. - Provide tobacco treatment including two or more sessions to at least 500 patients through the ACT Center for Comprehensive Tobacco Treatment, Education, and Research at the University of Mississippi Medical Center. - Support at least 65 tobacco prevention projects throughout the state.